Is Electroconvulsive Therapy (ECT), Or Shock Therapy, Safe And Beneficial?

 In general, ECT is no longer administered without general anesthesia.
 One other area that has changed recently may be the type and use of equipment.
 Scientists have discovered better ways to place the leads to potentially produce the best results with fewer risks and side effects.

-When do doctors prescribe ECT?
+When do doctors prescribe electroconvulsive therapy (ECT)?

 Doctors typically use ECT only in extreme cases now.
 Either the condition may be very severe and resistant to other treatments, or there may be an urgent need to relieve the condition immediately.
-Some of the reasons a doctor might suggest or prescribe ECT are the following:

 • Severe depression, if it's accompanied by psychosis, suicidal actions*, or a refusal to eat